gbenroscience/search/README.md

 }
 ```

-Now say you have loaded a list of Person objects into a JList or a ListView.
-GridView etc.

-To make your UI element searchable, create a Search object.
+Now say you have loaded a list of Person objects into a JList, a JTable, a GridView, a ListView or a RecyclerView or other; to make your UI element searchable, create a Search object.

 ```java
         Search search = new Search<Person>() {